rtrounday/census-data/README.md

 Team Members: Nicole Love, Nichole Pejoro, Ray Trunday (Jello World)

 Data APIs:
--census data
+* census data
--zillow data
+* zillow data

 Project Description/Outline:  Evaluate relationships between US home prices and population post-Recession.
 Provide the top areas that are up-and-coming; potential cities of interest.

 Research Questions to Answer:
--Is there a correlation between population growth and housing prices?
+* Is there a correlation between population growth and housing prices?
 Between population growth and rent?
--Are the following states ones of interest: California, Oregon, Texas (Austin), Colorado, Washington, Nevada (Las Vegas)?
+* Are the following states ones of interest: California, Oregon, Texas (Austin), Colorado, Washington, Nevada (Las Vegas)?
--Who is moving?
+* Who is moving?
 Age, marital status, genter, education level, household income, ethnicity?
--What do the job market trends show?
+* What do the job market trends show?

 Data Sets to be Used: US Census Data, Zillow Data